gsa-central/galaxy-gsa/tutorials/using-galaxy-gsa.md

 >
 > **gene ID type**: Symbol

 <img src="using-galaxy-gsa.assets/image-20210713103328182.png" alt="image-20210713103328182" style="zoom:67%;" />

-And then we change the result as `MSigDB GeneSet symbol-id`.
+Then we can change the result to `MSigDB GeneSet symbol-id`.

 ## ReactomePA

 [Reactome](https://reactome.org/) is a free, open-source, curated and peer-reviewed pathway database.
-Their goal is to provide intuitive bioinformatics tools for the visualization, interpretation and analysis of pathway knowledge.
+Its goal is to provide intuitive bioinformatics tools for the visualization, interpretation and analysis of pathway knowledge.

 **ReactomePA** is a tool to enrich Significant Reactome Pathways with a list of differentially expressed genes.

 This tool uses the function `enrichPathway `in the [ReactomePA](http://www.bioconductor.org/packages/release/bioc/html/ReactomePA.html) package.
-It supports organism human, rat, mouse, celegans, yeast, zebrafish and fly.
+It supports the following organisms: human, rat, mouse, c.elegans, yeast, zebrafish and fly.

-**Differentially expressed gene list** of **ReactomePA** is a CSV file which includes a `DEgenes` column with Entrez ID.
+The **Differentially expressed gene list** of **ReactomePA** is a CSV file which includes a `DEgenes` column with Entrez ID.

 ![image-20210713110926292](using-galaxy-gsa.assets/image-20210713110926292.png)

 **Set the following parameters:**